Here's every new building that's gone up in Greenwich Village since it became a historic district in 1969

-Greenwich Village plays an outsize role in our collective cultural consciousness: Its designation as NYC's first historic district in 1969 reflects a rich and turbulent past, as well as the importance of preserving some vestiges of it.
+Greenwich Village plays an outsize role in our collective cultural consciousness: Its designation as a historic district reflects a rich and turbulent past, as well as the importance of preserving some vestiges of it.

 The Dutch settlers who used the Village as a tobacco plantation could never have envisioned that their farmland would become fertile territory for artistic and political movements—or, later, explosive gentrification.
 The New Yorker reports that skyrocketing rents have, ironically, brought blight to this otherwise luxe locale, as small businesses are forced to shutter and no one can afford to take their place.

 Understandably, then, New Yorkers who want to preserve the Village's singular character feel a sense of urgency that its many landmarks are protected from the encroaching waves of development.
 To this end, the Greenwich Village Society for Historic Preservation (GVSHP) has published a report cataloguing every building approved for construction throughout the Village since its 1969 historic district designation, a record that surprisingly hadn't existed in any form until now.

 The GVSHP's blog notes that its findings reveal unevenness in terms of the quality of what has been added, with buildings that range from "modern classics" to "head-scratchers."
 The report, the organization says, should prove helpful in making informed decisions about future developments in the area.